Daanshil/Hello-world/README.md

 Hi ,my name is Daanshil.
 I am from Mauritius, a small island in the indian ocean.
-This is my first task for this organisation and i hop to be doing even more tasks
+This is my first task for this organisation and i hope to be doing even more tasks